jfi76/migration-dags/README.md

-proc migration mssql to pgsql
+procedures migration mssql to pgsql

 tools for runnging example